jaredhendrickson13/pfsense-api/docs/AUTHENTICATION_AND_AUTHORIZATION.md

 users.
 This method requires the client to send a `Bearer` token in the `Authorization` header.
 The token is signed with a secret key that only the REST API and the client know.
 JWT tokens can be generated using the [/api/v2/auth/jwt](https://pfrest.org/api-docs/#/AUTH/postAuthJWTEndpoint) endpoint and require the client to authenticate as a local database user.
-Below is an example of receiving a JWT token using `curl`:
+Below is an example of obtaining a JWT using `curl`:

 ```bash